fhmwg/current-tags/stage1-draft1.md

 ### Interpretation

-An image may depict more than one location; for example, an image of people standing with a landmark in the background might be coded with either where the people are standing or where the landmark is located as the location, or both.
+IPTC allows image metadata to include more than one location per image.
+The FHMWG recommends storing only a single location, which should be the location of the most important depicted elements (generally of the people in the foreground).

 GPS coordinates fail to capture that locations may be regions, not points.
 For example, a picture of the city of Dubai might be coded as being a point in Dubai such as 25.2047397, 55.2707065, even if that specific point (where Al Safa Street crosses over Sheikh Zayed Road) is not visible in the image.